nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * If the task being edited is an `event`, the date of the event can be edited by applying the `on/` flag followed by a new date. i.e `editTask INDEX on/DATE`.
 The `on/` flag is invalid for other types of tasks.
 * If the task being edited is a `deadline`, the date of the deadline can be edited by applying the `by/` flag followed by a new date. i.e `editTask INDEX by/DATE`.
 The `by/` flag is invalid for other types of tasks.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
 * You can remove all the task’s tags by typing `t/` without specifying any tags after it.

 Examples: